 Let’s go back a little bit.

 In the search for a better life for him and his family, Charles Adetokunbo and his wife Veronica left Lagos in 1993 to settle in Athens, Greece.
-Leaving behind their only son at that time, the couple went on to have three more boys including the latest MVP in Athens.
+Leaving behind their only son at that time, the couple went on to have three more boys including the latest NBA champion in Athens.

 It was in the Sepolia neighbourhood of Athens that Giannis grew up with his family and the story of those early days are far from glossy.
 While his parents struggled to find work in Athens, Giannis and his brothers helped out by hawking on the streets.

-Either through skilled worker programs, applying for asylum and refugee protection, illegal crossing from the United States of America to Canada and overstaying on visitors’ visa in countries with thriving economy, Nigerians, like Charles and Veronica did in 1993 are ready to risk everything so their children can get their MVP awards and seeing how satisfying Monday night was for Giannis and his family, who could blame them?
+Either through skilled worker programs, asylum and refugee protection, illegal crossing from the United States of America to Canada and overstaying on visitors’ visa in countries with thriving economy, Nigerians, like Charles and Veronica did in 1993, are ready to risk everything so their children can get their MVP awards and seeing how satisfying this has been for Giannis and his family, who could blame them?